Call us on 08452 770660, or email firstname.lastname@example.org

-It is no longer possible to claim allowances for industrial or agricultural buildings.
-However many items that may seem to be part of a building may actually be regarded as plant or as features integral to a building, and may therefore qualify for a capital allowance deduction of 8%.
+There are no capital allowances available on the purchase or construction of buildings.
+However many items that may seem to be part of a building may actually be regarded as plant or as features integral to a building, and may therefore qualify for a capital allowance deduction of 8% or 18%.

 As capital allowances are based on qualifying expenditure in the accounting year, you might consider buying plant and machinery before the end of the year, rather than just after, in order to obtain an earlier deduction.